josh-c-2002/Birds-Arent-Real-Analysis/README.md

-# Birds-Arent-Real-Analysis
-An analysis of Twitter data from the parody conspiracy theory "Birds Aren't Real"
+# Birds Aren't Real on Twitter